Tutorial - How to create custom workflow elements for JIRA 3.x

 - functions that are executed on completion of a workflow transition

-This tutorial focuses on the Condition and Post Function elements of a workflow - with an example of creating a custom condition and post function, and how they are integrated with JIRA through the plugin system.
+This tutorial focuses on the condition and post function elements of a workflow.
+We'll show you how to create a custom condition and post function, and how they are integrated with JIRA through the add-on system.
+We've also included an addition sub-routine that shows you how to keep an issue open until everything blocking it is closed.

-In order to make a custom workflow element (e.g condition, post-function) available within JIRA, it is necessary to create a workflow plugin module.
-As with all plugin modules, the workflow plugin will consist of the following components:
+In order to make a custom workflow element (e.g condition, post function) available within JIRA, you'll need to create an add-on with a workflow module.
+The add-on will consist of the following components (all contained in a single JAR):

 - Resource templates for display of the workflow element

-JIRA 3 provides a number of system conditions available on setup - DisallowIfInStepCondition, AllowOnlyAssignee, IssueAssignedCondition, etc - each allowing the user to define when a worklfow transition becomes available.
+JIRA provides a number of system conditions available on setup - DisallowIfInStepCondition, AllowOnlyAssignee, IssueAssignedCondition, etc, each allowing the user to define when a worklfow transition becomes available.

 The SubTaskBlockingCondition (another system condition) determines if a transition is available for an issue based on the status of its associated sub-tasks.
 The user specifies a list of statuses that will permit the transition to be available.